 75-90 hours = 1/2 credit

-I’m a planner, so I’ve been spending lots of time trying to create binders for both of my sons before fall.
-My other son, Sam, is entering 7th grade this year… and since he’ll be taking Algebra I, he’ll be completing his first high school class – even though he’s only in middle school.
-Lee said that we should give our kids credit for any high school work they complete – even if they aren’t in high school.
+I’m a planner, so I spent lots of time trying to creating binders for both of my sons before they actually entered the high school years.
+This helped to decrease my feelings of stress about homeschooling them during this time.
+Both of my sons took high school level classes such as Algebra I and Logic while they were in middle school.
+Lee said that we should give our kids credit for any high school work they complete even if they aren’t in high school.
 Simply put “Early High School Credits” on their transcript for those items.

 Lee has some AMAZING resources I highly recommend: